-There is one major project for this course that aims to tie in all the concepts presented throughout the semester.
+This final project is designed to be a culmination of all of the concepts learned in this course.
 Students may (and are encouraged to) work on this project as they progress through the course.
-The final version will be due at the end of the semester.
+The completed final assignment will be due at the end of the semester.

-There will be a discussion board for students to post their proposed topic/activity for approval.
-Please be aware, each topic may only be used by one student.
+There is a discussion board for students to post their proposed topic/activity for approval.
+Please be aware that each topic may only be used by one student.
 Topics/activities are first come-first serve.